· 2 min read

 Updates to both standards were published in December and are effective immediately for any new filter or filtration device claiming to reduce lead.

-To be certified by NSF International, drinking water filters and treatment devices are tested with challenge water containing 150 ppb lead, 10 times the U.S. Environmental Protection agency’s action level of 15 ppb.
+To be certified by NSF, drinking water filters and treatment devices are tested with challenge water containing 150 ppb lead, 10 times the U.S. Environmental Protection agency’s action level of 15 ppb.

 In March 2019, Health Canada lowered the national regulatory maximum allowable concentration of lead in drinking water from 10 ppb to 5 ppb.
 The European Union has also proposed a revision to its Drinking Water Directive to lower lead concentrations to 5 ppb.